gatsbyjs/gatsby/docs/docs/caching.md

 The `cache-control` header should be `cache-control: public, max-age=31536000,immutable`

-How you caliberate your caching depends on how you're hosting your site.
+How you calibrate your caching depends on how you're hosting your site.
 We encourage people to create Gatsby plugins which automate the creation of caching headers for Gatsby sites.
 The following plugins have been created:

 - [gatsby-plugin-netlify](/packages/gatsby-plugin-netlify/)